randomnerds/Cyber_Assignment_02/README.md

 For encryption and decryption parts also, both AES and RSA methods can be used with respective key IDs.

 #### **B. Run API Server Externally**:
-We have already run the above command in an AWS EC2 Instance and hosted the API under the URL ```http://16.170.240.86:8000``` for generating the hash and verifying the hashed-token.
+We have already run the above command in an AWS EC2 Instance and hosted the API under the URL ```http://16.170.240.86:8000``` for key generation, encryption and decryption.
 Do note that port `8000` is used for the cyptographic API operations.

 #### **Test Using Postman**: